dev-cetera/df_safer_dart/README.md

   // 2.
 Only deal with asynchronous operations in Async or
   // Resolvable.
 Not in Sync.
   //
   // 3.
-You can throw any Objects within unsafe, but prefer throwing Err
+You can throw any Objects within the closure, but prefer
-  // objects as it is the standard and will help with debugging. return Async(() async {
+  // throwing Err objects as it is the standard and will help
+  // with debugging.
+You can also wrap any of your exceptions
+  // with Err.
+  return Async(() async {
     final response = await http.get(
       Uri.parse('https://api.ipify.org?format=json'),